crjhonor/tsTransformer/README.md

 tutorial material enough to make progress for me are all from the books.
 Ever since the ChatGPT, I found it actually become more difficult than before to get free resources from the internet, specially the programming.

+# New Attempt
+## With the help of books
+I've come up with some new ideas, using machine learning on time series analysis and predictions.
+With the help of books , I finally am having a sight into the transformer architecture starting with encoder-decoder algorithms.
+And the dataset is also needed to reengineer for having more features.

+The idea of mega model.
+Coming into the new era of mega model with millions of parameters, the idea is to have one mode for multiple tasks.
+That also is the benefit of Global Forecasting Model rather than smaller dataset ones.
+Even with in the particular task, all different targets and their features should also be combined into one single dataset for training the model.

+### New engineering of the monthly macro time series data.
+Why starting using monthly macro data as it contains smaller size of data?
+It is because the processing of the dataset to generate time features will be easier as the monthly dataset contains only year and day timestamps and fewer steps.

+### Steps of feature engineering

+- Time delay embadding
+- Exponentially weighted moving averages
+- Temporal embedding

+### Steps of target transformatins